 - Have a more stable platform from which to make the next change.

-Each company is different in their communication and capabilities, so satisfying your customers’ specific needs isn’t just a single click away.
+Each company is different in its communication and capabilities, so satisfying your customers’ specific needs isn’t just a single click away.
 The body cannot follow where the mind won’t go and the mind is inextricably linked with the heart.
-We feel change and our brain automatically responds with its first filter – fight, flight, or freeze!
+We feel a change and our brain automatically responds with its first filter – fight, flight, or freeze!
 In most cases, it’s passive resistance we meet, as the majority of people don’t like to move out of their comfort zone.
 If you want to change your business, you need to change the conversations happening within it.
 Communication is a dynamic place so the channel(s) we choose to use need to match the types of conversations the business people like to have.

 It’s no different to how we’ve learned most things in our life, we evolve through the acts and interaction of living and experiencing something on the tacit level.
 Some key questions where the answers you gain make a difference in how well you augment people’s acceptance of change include: